 What Is a Misdemeanor Offense?

 A misdemeanor is more serious than an infraction but less serious than a felony.
-Comparatively, an infraction is a violation of state law and can result in a fine of up to $250.
+An infraction is a violation of state law and can result in a fine of up to $250.
 Felonies are more severe than misdemeanors and can lead to a jail sentence of at least a year and fines totaling thousands of dollars.

 If you have been charged with domestic violence, battery, or other acts of violence, your lawyer may pursue a misdemeanor sentence in lieu of a felony one.
 Meanwhile, a prosecutor may try to pursue a felony crime punishment.
 Your lawyer can craft a legal strategy designed to show a court that you should not receive significant jail time.